eInvoicing in its most basic form has been around for many years.

 – essentially a digital address book so accounting software programs will know where to send invoices – is scheduled to be built in 2018.

-As government departments and large national businesses adopt the system, they will also drive other smaller businesses to use it, says Peter Strong, the chair of the Digital Business Council and also Chief Executive Officer of the Council of Small Business Australia
+As government departments and large national businesses adopt the system, they will also drive other smaller businesses to use it, says Peter Strong, Chair of the Digital Business Council and also Chief Executive Officer of the Council of Small Business Australia

 “The big change will come if one level of government mandates that you must lodge your invoices with them using e-invoicing compliance software,” he says.
 “And then, as soon as that happens, then the software developers know they have a market – then they can really go to town on it.”